Principles of Databases

 The weekly schedule for the semester, complete with topics and readings.

-Week Topics Homework
+Week Class Topics Homework

 • Thorough syllabus breakdown